claucia/cs50x-final-project/README.md

 The actions allowed in this functionality are:

-- Add new donors
+- Add new donors.

 ![Add new donor screenshot](/assets/add-new-donor.png)

-- Search for existing donors
+- Search for existing donors.

 ![Search donors screenshot](/assets/search-donors.png)

-- Register a donation for an existing donor by clicking the _Donate_ button
+- Register a donation for an existing donor by clicking the _Donate_ button.

 ![Register donation screenshot](/assets/register-donation.png)

-- Edit existing donor details by clicking the _Edit_ button
+- Edit existing donor details by clicking the _Edit_ button.

 ![Edit donor screenshot](/assets/edit-donor.png)